How safety gets into robots

 As a result of growing automation, industrial robots are increasingly being used for repetitive work steps.
 They save costs and reduce the workload of the employees in the company.
 And robotics can also help with more individual work processes: Cobots, for example, are used to improve working conditions and facilitate processes – while maintaining the quality of the products.
 Regardless of whether robots are used in industry, medicine, warehouse logistics or in the agricultural sector, the following applies: wherever masses must be braked and held securely in one position, brakes are required that can reliably perform these tasks.

 The specific requirements for the brake differ depending on the application.
-While compact brakes with a high power density are required in medical technology to meet the high safety standards, a long service life of the brake is particularly relevant in industry.
+While compact brakes with a high power density are required in medical technology to meet the high safety standards, brakes that are easy to install are particularly relevant in industry.
 Still other areas of application require a particularly high positioning accuracy, so that a backlash-free brake is necessary.

 “With the COMBISTOP spring-applied brake and the COMBIPERM permanent magnet brake, KEB offers its customers the right brake solution for different robotics applications.
-In consultation with the customer, we determine which brake best meets the specific requirements,” says Zysk.
+In consultation with the customer, we determine which brake best fulfils the specific requirements and which changes we make to the standard to deliver the best possible solution”, says Zysk.
 The individual advantages of the spring-applied or permanent magnet brakes become apparent during the selection process: